-'Meaning that the state and natural rights can't go together?'
+'Meaning that the state and natural rights cannot go together?'

 'Exactly!
 The state is a system of positions and functions.
 The state can deal with people only to the extent that they have a place or function in its organizational schemes.
-It even has its own human resources management programmes to make people identify fully with the positions and the functions to which it assigns them.
+That is why it has its own human resources management programmes.
+It seeks to make people identify fully with the positions and the functions to which it assigns them.
 A person who does not comply with the legal-positional requirements is treated as a deviant, a suitable target for "corrective" policies of a penal, fiscal or therapeutic nature.'

 'In short, it seeks to transform people into legal placeholders?
-Job Descriptions Incarnated-that's how that woman put it.'
+Job Descriptions Incarnated-that is how that woman put it.'

 'Indeed.
-Its goal is the socialisation of the convivial order, but, given the modern meaning of "society", that's a euphemism for the politicisation of all human relationships.
-Socialists, so-called progressive liberals and today's clueless conservatives they all share that goal; they are all power worshippers at heart.'
+Its goal is the socialisation of the convivial order, but, given the modern meaning of "society", that is a euphemism for the politicisation of all human relationships.
+Socialists, so-called progressive liberals and today's clueless conservatives-they all share that goal; they are all power worshippers at heart.'

-'Almost word for word what the lady said, but she was definitely enthusiastic about politics.
-But where's the madness?'
+'That is almost word for word what the lady said, but she was definitely enthusiastic about politics.
+But where is the madness?'

 'Organizations, including those state-dominated societies, are artificial things, yet unwary people are wont to take them for reality.
 They are surrounded by artificial things, created and maintained by little else than fashionable opinions, and they come to accept these opinions as defining the real world.
-They end up like people who can't tell whether they are awake or dreaming.
-Isn't that a sure sign of madness?'
+They end up like people who cannot tell whether they are awake or dreaming-and that is a sure sign of madness, do you not agree?'